netlify/gotrue-js/README.md

 The following admin methods are currently not available to be used directly.
 You can access `context.clientContext.identity` and get a short lived admin token through a Lambda function and achieve the same goals as the admin methods, e.g., update user role, create or delete user etc. See [Identity and Functions](https://www.netlify.com/docs/functions/#identity-and-functions) for more info.

-Let's create a simple form using HTML and JavaScript to interact with a lambda function to test out the admin calls.
+Let's create a simple login form in HTML and JavaScript to interact with a lambda function and test out the admin methods.

-1. Create an HTML form for user log in
+1. Create an HTML form for user login

 ```html
 <h2>Log in</h2>